 - If you were using Development Mode, check your wp-config.php file and make sure that

 define('JETPACK_DEV_DEBUG', true);is no longer present.

-If you still have trouble after trying the above, don’t hesitate to send us an email!
+If you still have trouble after trying all of the above, please don’t hesitate to contact us!